 Restorative Yoga Introduction

-Restorative yoga is a type of yoga which focuses on relaxation of the body, calmness of the mind and healing from physical and mental diseases.
+Restorative yoga is a type of yoga which focuses on the relaxation of the body, calmness of the mind and healing from physical and mental diseases.
 If we want to know the history of Restorative yoga, we find that this yoga is the part of V. K. S. Iyengar yoga.
 This yoga is especially for the people who want to do the yoga without any pain and discomfort.
 It is the yoga which is very effective for the people who are ill and injured.
-This yoga became very popular in 1970s among Americans especially with celebrities.
+This yoga became very popular in the 1970s among Americans, especially with celebrities.
 The credit for making it popular around the world goes to the teacher Judith Lasater, a student of Iyengar.
-It is the solution for the day to day busy life of modern age.
-It can maintain the balance between spiritual world and materialistic world.
+It is the solution for the day to day busy life of the modern age.
+It can maintain the balance between the spiritual world and materialistic world.

 Benefits of Restorative Yoga

 Restorative yoga is especially for relaxation of the body and mind.
-It is very effective to the people who want to do yoga very slowly and by little effort.
+It is very effective to the people who want to do yoga very slowly and with little effort.
 In this yoga, we stay in a pose longer period of time in comfort postures using some support.
 It is very useful to release the stress and tension from our mind.
 We do only five or six postures during our whole sequence.
-Body should be relaxed and comfortable in this yoga while we do postures.
+The body should be relaxed and comfortable in this yoga while we do postures.
 We can listen very gentle music combined with the guided meditation by our teacher.
 We can use blankets or anything to make the postures more comfortable.

 Poses used in Restorative Yoga